redhat-ai-services/mlops-demo-getting-started/README.md

 [rh-intelligent-application-practice/mlops-demo-tenant-gitops](https://github.com/rh-intelligent-application-practice/mlops-demo-tenant-gitops)

-This repo is designed to be used alongside the cluster-bootstrap-gitops repo.
-Like the cluster-bootstrap-gitops repo this repo is intended to deploy cluster level configurations but instead focuses on components that are specific to the MLOps Demo that are generally in the scope of a Cluster Admin.
+This repo is designed to be used alongside the openshift-cluster-bootstrap-gitops repo.
+Like the openshift-cluster-bootstrap-gitops repo this repo is intended to deploy cluster level configurations but instead focuses on components that are specific to the MLOps Demo that are generally in the scope of a Cluster Admin.

 The primary goal of this repo is to create the tenant environment.
 A tenant is generally a team of application developers that require several namespaces for deploying and managing an application.